Quasibound States, Stability and Wave Functions of the Test Fields in the Consistent 4D Einstein-Gauss-Bonnet Gravity: Master Wave Equations

-where $\lambda_{l}=4s(1-s)+l[l+2^{4s(1-s)}]$ and $s=(0,1,\frac{1}{2})=(\rm B,\rm E,\rm F)$.
-Note that we have chosen the $+$ spin for our calculation of quasibound states.
-In fact, the potentials $V_{+\frac{1}{2}}$ and $V_{-\frac{1}{2}}$ can be transformed one into another by using the Darboux transformation, which means that the both potentials give the same quasispectrum.
-Then, we can provide an analytic solution for the radial equation (\ref{eq:radial_4DEGBBH}) in terms of the general Heun functions \cite{Ronveaux:1995}, by following the approach described in our recent work \cite{arXiv:2104.03938}.
+In fact, the effective potentials $V_{+\frac{1}{2}}$ and $V_{-\frac{1}{2}}$ can be transformed one into another by using the Darboux transformation, which means that both potentials will give the same spectrum of resonant frequencies.

+Now, by following the Vieira-Bezerra-Kokkotas (VBK) approach \cite{AnnPhys.373.28,PhysRevD.104.024035}, we can provide an analytical solution for the radial Equation (\ref{eq:radial_4DEGBBH}) in terms of the general Heun functions~\cite{Ronveaux:1995}.
 It is given by